 D E T A I L

-Emotive Color Alex is comprised of two branches: a core LogC conversion, and display-ready variations.
+Emotive Color is comprised of two branches: the display-ready Emotive Color film space, and the core LogC conversion.
 The core LogC at the heart of each variation captures the entirety of a static LogC response under a given light source.
 The display variations combine that LogC conversion with the correct RGB primaries for display, as well as a final film-derived envelope all in one conversion file - a .cube.

 Click the images on the right side to toggle to default 709 color, before conversion.